XinGP/DGFNet/README.md

 ## Code

-Code will be released soon.
+The code will be released before August.

 ## License